Trump’s Axe Turns From Health to Taxes

 Who Benefits

-Most of the measures in the GOP’s tax cutsplan will only benefitbenfitimpact rich people and big corporations.
+Most of the measures in the GOP’s tax cuts will only benefit rich people and big corporations.
 The nonpartisan Tax Policy Center found that “Forty percent of the benefits would go to the top 1 percent.”

 Canceling the estate tax is not about small businesses as Trump claims, since it only applies to those with assets worth more than $5.49 million.
 The Alternative Minimum Tax slated for his chopping block guarantees that the wealthy pay a minimum of taxes.
 Trump’s plan will only guarantee massive tax cuts for the rich.
 Most working people will be left guessing as to whether their fortunes will improve or get worse.